Did we answer all your fertility questions today?

 We can help if you have issues such as:

 If your best option of a baby is to use donor sperm, we make sure that you are involved every step of the way, just as you would be if your own sperm were being used.
-We have sperm donors ready to help with no waiting list, from our own donor bank.
+We have our very own donor bank.

 All of our sperm donors are health screened to the strictest HFEA standards, are fully identifiable to your child in future and have the highest quality sperm.

 You are able to specify any physical characteristics you would like your sperm donor to have, in most cases men who need to use a sperm donor choose a donor whom they closely resemble.